 Pathways Academy serves elementary through high school students with Asperger’s and related disorders.
 Social pragmatics, language skills and sensory motor integration are emphasized together with a full academic program.

 The Child and Adolescent Program employs a multidisciplinary staff of child psychiatrists, neuropsychologists and psychologists, clinical social workers, nurses and advanced practice nurses, educators, mental health specialists and psychopharmacologists.
-Clinical staff has special expertise working with trauma survivors and treating substance abuse.
+Clinical staff has special expertise working with trauma survivors and treating substance use disorders.
 In addition, staff members have extensive experience working with patients of diverse sociocultural and linguistic backgrounds.
 As clinicians, researchers and public educators, staff members are deeply involved in serving and advocating for the mental heath of young people.

 Both MGH and McLean Hospital have extensive facilities for pediatric examinations and treatment, routine laboratory testing, electroencephalography and neuroimaging procedures.